core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}

 OSCORE specifies the derivation of Sender Context and Recipient Context, specifically Sender/Recipient Keys and Common IV, from a set of input parameters (see Section 3.2 of {{RFC8613}}).
 This derivation applies also to Group OSCORE, and the mandatory-to-implement HKDF and AEAD algorithms are the same as in {{RFC8613}}.
+The Sender ID SHALL be unique for each endpoint in a group with a fixed Master Secret, Master Salt and Group Identifier (see Section 3.3 of {{RFC8613}}).

 For Group OSCORE the Sender Context and Recipient Context additionally contain asymmetric keys, as described previously in {{sec-context}}.
-The private/public key pair of the sender may be generated by the endpoint or provisioned during manufacturing.
+The private/public key pair of the sender may, for example, be generated by the endpoint or provisioned during manufacturing.

 A received Group OSCORE message together with the Common Context contains the necessary information to derive a security context for verifying the message, except for the public key of the associated endpoint.
 The public keys in the Recipient Contexts may be accessed from the Group Manager (see {{group-manager}}) upon joining the group.
 A public key may alternatively be acquired from the Group Manager at a later time, for example the first time a message is received from a particular endpoint in the group (see {{ssec-verify-request}} and {{ssec-verify-response}}).